mrhavens/git-sigil/GITFIELD.md

 - **GPG Signatures**: Metadata files are signed with the following GPG keys:

 - **Recursive Sync**: The repository is synchronized across all platforms in a recursive loop (three cycles) to ensure interconnected metadata captures the latest state of the project.
-- **Push Order**: The repository is synchronized in the following order: **Radicle → Forgejo → Codeberg → Gitea → GitLab → Bitbucket → GitHub**.
-This prioritizes Radicle’s decentralized, censorship-resistant network as the primary anchor, followed by Forgejo’s sovereign, self-hosted infrastructure, Codeberg’s community-driven platform, Gitea’s lightweight efficiency, GitLab’s robust DevOps features, Bitbucket’s enterprise redundancy, and GitHub’s broad visibility, ensuring a resilient and accessible metadata chain.
+- **Push Order**: The repository is synchronized in the following order: **Radicle → Forgejo → Codeberg → GitLab → Bitbucket → GitHub**.
+This prioritizes Radicle’s decentralized, censorship-resistant network as the primary anchor, followed by Forgejo’s sovereign, self-hosted infrastructure, Codeberg’s community-driven platform, GitLab’s robust DevOps features, Bitbucket’s enterprise redundancy, and GitHub’s broad visibility, ensuring a resilient and accessible metadata chain.

 ---

-_Auto-generated by `gitfield-sync` at 2025-06-14T02:06:55Z (v1.4)._
+_Auto-generated by `gitfield-sync` at 2025-06-14T08:08:00Z (v1.5)._